Are Jeremy And Audrey Roloff Refusing Help From Amy Roloff? Fans Think Lack Of Photos Are A Clue

 There seems to be something strange going on between Audrey and Jeremy Roloff and matriarch Amy Roloff.
-Since baby Ember Jean was born last Sunday, Amy has yet to appear on any photo with her newborn granddaughter.
+Ever since baby Ember Jean was born last Sunday, Amy has yet to appear on any photo with her newborn granddaughter.
 This has rekindled suspicions among fans that Amy might not be getting along with her son and daughter-in-law.
-After Audrey complained in her Instagram about her lack of sleep since Ember’s birth, rumors arose once more about the Roloffs’ alleged conflict with each other.
+After Audrey complained in her Instagram about her lack of sleep since Ember’s birth, rumors arose once more about the Roloff’s alleged conflict with each other.

 Over the past years, Audrey and Jeremy Roloff seemed to have consistently distanced themselves from the Roloff matriarch.
-The pair had also aired their reservations about Amy’s new boyfriend, Chris Marek, who went on a relationship with the LPBW star not long after her divorce with her ex-husband, Matt Roloff.
+The pair had also aired their reservations about Amy’s new boyfriend, Chris Marek, who started a relationship with the LPBW star not long after her divorce with her ex-husband, Matt Roloff.
 Now that Ember Jean has been born, this alleged distance seems to have become a lot more prominent.

-As stated in a recent report by The Inquisitr, Audrey Roloff lamented to her social media followers about her lack of sleep.
+As stated in a recent report by the Inquisitr, Audrey Roloff lamented to her social media followers about her lack of sleep.
 According to the Little People, Big World star, she had only slept seven hours during the past six days since Ember’s birth.
 That equates to just over an hour of sleep a day, and it has been met with some skepticism among the LPBW community.

 Audrey’s sleeping habits notwithstanding, many of Audrey’s social media followers have noticed that Auj and Jeremy seem to be taking care of Ember Jean on their own.
 Considering that Jeremy is still in the process of renovating their house, most of the parenting duties have likely fallen on Audrey.
 With this in mind, several members of the LPBW community have expressed their reservations about the fact that no one seems to be helping out the new couple in taking care of the baby.